openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `weight/`
     - Type: Optional *(float)*
-    - Description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle or the total number of particles that a macro-particle represents.
+    - Description: If macro-particles are being simulated, the `weight` is the total charge of a macro-particle.
+This is proportional to the number of particles that a macro-particle represents.
 Also see `charge`.

 Non Per-Particle Records of the `Particle Root Group`